About Beth Ann Mathews

 Marine Biologist

-Beth Mathews is a marine biologist and a mother of one son.
-She grew up in a large family in the Midwest and earned a degree in Animal Science at Purdue University.
-After three years as a zookeeper in the bird department at the Tulsa Zoo, she was granted a leave-of-absence to volunteer with a team of biologists on an ambitious study of breeding humpback whales in Hawaii.
-That experience inspired her to pursue a master’s degree in marine biology at the University of California, Santa Cruz, where she studied under Dr. Kenneth S. Norris.
+Beth Mathews is a marine biologist who grew up in a large family in the Midwest.
+With a degree in Animal Science from Purdue University, she became a zookeeper in the bird department at the Tulsa Zoo, a job she loved.
+When an opportunity to volunteer with a team of biologists on an ambitious study of breeding humpback whales in Hawaii came along, she was granted a leave-of-absence by her thoughtful boss.
+The experience assisting graduate students and seasoned biologists on a multi-faceted humpback whale project off Maui inspired her to pursue a master’s degree in marine biology at the University of California, Santa Cruz, where she studied under Dr. Kenneth S. Norris.

 She has published numerous scientific papers.
-Deep Waters is Mathews’s first book.
-It won the Memoirs (personal struggle /health issues) category of the Next Generation Indie Book Awards, and a bronze award in the Independent Publishers Book Awards, for Best Regional Non-Fiction, West-Pacific region.
-She lives with her husband and their boat-loving Schipperke on an island in Washington.
+Deep Waters, Mathews’s first book, won the Memoirs (personal struggle /health issues) category of the Next Generation Indie Book Awards, and a bronze award in the Independent Publishers Book Awards, for Best Regional Non-Fiction, West-Pacific Region and other awards.
+Her second memoir will be published by She Writes Press on September 1, 2026.
+She lives with her husband on an island near Seattle, Washington, where she enjoys hiking, writing, sailing, and wildlife photography.

 “Although no one can go back and make a brand new start, anyone can start from now and make a brand new ending.”